Current Volunteer Opportunities

 Performing Arts Volunteers

 Performing Arts Volunteers are musicians with a specific performance level skill with a musical instrument appropriate to the hospital setting.
+Only instrumental music is performed by these volunteers, no vocalists.
 They will be trained, mentored and supervised by the Performing Artist in Residence.
 They will be assigned to public spaces ONLY within Duke University Hospital and the Hospital based clinics to include waiting areas, concourse areas and lobbies.
 They will be playing for adults and child patient populations, their loved ones and staff in public spaces to ease the stress of a hospital visit or stay and to promote the recognition of the importance of the arts—specifically music—in lowering blood pressure and creating a positive distraction.

 - Contact: William Dawson, 919-684-5633

 The Ronald McDonald House Family Room at Duke Medical Center is an extension of the services the Ronald McDonald House of Durham provides.
 The Family Room serves all pediatric inpatient families that have children hospitalized on the 5th floor of the hospital.
 It is a special place within the hospital where families can relax and rest while still being close to their child.
 The role of the Family Room Volunteer is to staff the room, uphold all family room and hospital policies, and be supportive to the families who use the room.
 The volunteer’s role is crucial to maintaining the friendly, caring atmosphere of the Family Room.